 He questions classic pairings such as Roquefort with Sauternes as he believes that the Sauternes is completely overpowered by the cheese.
 But he believes that there is a synergy between black olives and shiraz due to the presence in both of the bicyclic terpene Rotundone which is a hydrocarbon molecule.
 This leads him to suggests a sushi dish of pepper, black olives, wild rice and nori.

-Terpene molecules are also responsible for the conifer aromas in rosemary and Riesling leading Chartier to suggest this as a pairing even though rosemary is not common in Alsace – one of the spiritual homes of Riesling.
+Terpene molecules are also responsible for the conifer aromas in rosemary and Riesling leading Chartier to suggest this as a wine matching even though rosemary is not common in Alsace – one of the spiritual homes of Riesling.

 Saffron, octopus, lavender, raisins and black tea, tomato and watermelon all share the same compounds with Riesling so a tomato and watermelon salad with Riesling or a carpaccio of beef with sweet and sour dressing based on raisins that we had in Pigna in Corsica teamed beautifully with a local white wine made from Vermentinu which shares similar compounds to Riesling.